Jidoka: The method that improves manufacturing processes

 Origin of jidoka

 Sakichi Toyoda, who later founded the Toyota Group, developed a system that automatically stopped looms whenever a thread broke.
-This issue caused defects in the products, but the device created by Toyoda alerted operators through a visual signal.
-This minimized production downtime and enabled the system to self-monitor.
+Although this issue caused defects in the products, the device created by Toyoda alerted operators through a visual signal, minimizing production downtime and enabling the system to self-monitor.

 What are the 4 elements of jidoka?